Let's Get to It

-Let's Get to It is the fourth studio album by Australian recording artist Kylie Minogue.
+Let's Get to It is the fourth studio album by Australian singer Kylie Minogue.
 It was the final studio album with Pete Waterman Limited (PWL), being released by the record label in the United Kingdom on 14 October 1991.
 Mushroom Records distributed the album in Australia on 25 November 1991.
 After Matt Aitken left the trio Stock Aitken Waterman (SAW) in early 1991, the remaining producers wanted to make another album with Minogue, although it was not a contractual obligation for her.
 Mike Stock and Pete Waterman agreed to share their songwriting credits with Minogue for the first time on six tracks.
 They spent months recording at PWL Studios, more time than any of her previous studio albums.

 Musically, Let's Get to It varies in sound, with it including hip hop, new jack swing, house and dance-pop genres.
 Music critics provided mixed reviews, recognising Minogue's creative control and her provocative image despite them being ambivalent towards the production.
 The album is one of Minogue's least successful studio albums to date, missing the top 10 in both her native Australia and the UK.
 Nonetheless, it has since been certified gold in Australia by the Australian Recording Industry Association (ARIA).

 Four singles were released from Let's Get to It, including UK top 10 entries "If You Were with Me Now" and "Give Me Just a Little More Time".
 The other singles, "Word Is Out" and "Finer Feelings", attained top 20 positions in the UK.
 Minogue further promoted the album with her Let's Get to It Tour, which traveled throughout Europe in October and November 1991.
 Minogue was disappointed with the final result and left PWL in 1992.
 The album was re-issued in the UK for the first time in 2015.